How to invest in index funds

 Are index funds good for those new to investing?

-Often, yes.
-While no investment is risk-free, funds are considered one of the lower risk ways to invest compared with investing directly in shares, or so-called “alternative investments”.
-That’s because funds are typically made up of tens, hundreds, or (in some cases) thousands of individual assets.
-By investing in a fund, you’re spreading your money across all of the different assets it includes, which automatically diversifies your portfolio to a certain extent.
+While no investment is risk-free, funds can also be a lower-risk way to invest compared with buying shares or more complex investments.
+By investing in a fund, you’re spreading your money across a bunch of investments, which automatically diversifies your portfolio to a certain extent.

 Where to buy index funds in the UK